-In the student workroom there are a number of files and resources for student use.
-These include past projects and dissertations of students as well as articles or "handouts" of interest.
-Students often find these resources very helpful in preparing for papers, presentations, or their own dissertations.
+In the student workroom, there are a number of files and resources for student use.
+These include past projects of students as well as articles or handouts of interest.
+Students often find these resources very helpful in preparing for papers or presentations.
 A directory of all these resources is available in the workroom or from the division secretary.